A few weeks ago, one of my customers asked me to carry out a maintenance operation on his site.

 1. Why is design important to make your WordPress site professional?

-Actually, the user experience (UX) is predominant.
+Actually, the user experience (UX) is the predominant reason.
 Your website must be clear, refined, easy to use, consistent and reflect the image and values of your brand/company.

 To convince you, here are some statistics that speak for themselves: